Skip to content

 return kSinTable[index & 0xFF];

-String processing in C++ is typically a runtime task, but in many scenarios, the string contents are already known at compile time—such as command names, protocol fields, and error message IDs.
-Moving these string operations to compile time reduces the overhead of runtime string comparisons and parsing.
+String processing in C++ is usually a runtime task, but in many scenarios, the string content is already known at compile time—such as command names, protocol fields, or error message IDs.
+Moving these string operations to compile time reduces the overhead of runtime string comparison and parsing.

 Compile-Time String Hashing

 C++ does not allow switch statements to use strings directly.
-A classic workaround is to use compile-time hashing to map strings to integers, and then use the integers in a switch.
+A classic workaround is to use a compile-time hash to map strings to integers, and then use the integers in the switch statement.

 #include <cstdint>